wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-how-to-premium-vnet.md

 ![Choose your pricing tier][redis-cache-premium-pricing-tier]

 Azure Redis Cache VNET integration is configured in the **Virtual Network** blade.
 From here you can select an existing classic VNET.
-To use a new VNET, follow the steps in [Create a virtual network (classic) by using the Azure preview portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal) and then return to the **Redis Cache Virtual Network** blade to select it.
+To use a new VNET, follow the steps in [Create a virtual network (classic) by using the Azure Management Portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal) and then return to the **Redis Cache Virtual Network** blade to select it.

->[AZURE.NOTE] During the preview period for premium cache, Azure Redis Cache works with classic VNETs.
-For information on creating a classic VNET, see [Create a virtual network (classic) by using the Azure preview portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal).
+>[AZURE.NOTE] Azure Redis Cache works with classic VNETs.
+For information on creating a classic VNET, see [Create a virtual network (classic) by using the Azure Management Portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal).
+For information on connecting classic VNETs to ARM VNETS, see [Connecting classic VNets to new VNets](/documentation/articles/virtual-networks-arm-asm-s2s).

 ![Virtual network][redis-cache-vnet]